Vartika3104/demo/README.md

 # demo
-This a practice for Git and Github.
+This a practice for Git & Github.